Thursday June 13, 2013

-1993: John Shea's Lex Luthor, in “Lois & Clark: The New Adventures of Superman,” was also a CEO, who battled Superman for control of Metropolis and the affection of Teri Hatcher's Lois Lane.
-In the premiere episode above, Luthor is enjoying a cigar by the fireplace when he stops to stare down a rattlesnake.
+1993: John Shea's Lex Luthor, in “Lois & Clark: The New Adventures of Superman,” was also a CEO, who battled Superman for control of Metropolis (eh) and the affection of Teri Hatcher's Lois Lane (smart).

 1996: The first episode of “Lois & Clark” ended with a tete-a-tete between Superman and Luthor outside Luthor's office and “Superman: The Last Son of Krypton” does the same.
 Luthor here is voiced by Clancy Brown, a good actor doomed to be forever known as Capt.
 Hadley, the sadistic prison guard of “Shawshank Redemption.”

 2001: “Smallville”'s Lex, Michael Rosenbaum, loses his hair in the kryptonian meteor shower that pummels Smallville but becomes friends with Clark Kent, who saves his life in the first episode.
-This is a Lex with Daddy issues.
-Rosenbaum, by the way, was the best actor on the series.
+This is a Lex with Daddy issues before he has Super issues.

-2006: “Superman Returns” was less reboot than grand recycling effort—a continuation of the great Christopher Reeve movies.
-But Kevin Spacey is more terrifying, and much less funny, than Hackman's Lex ever was.
+2006: “Superman Returns” was less reboot than grand recycling effort.
+But Kevin Spacey is more terrifying, and less funny, than Hackman's Lex ever was.
 He reveled in the badness and the baldness.
-Oh, and between them?
-Hackman and Spacey have four Academy Awards.
+Interesting stat: Between them, Hackman and Spacey have four Academy Awards.
 That's: Luthor 4, Superman 0.

 1950 Henchman: I know what you're thinking: “Why is the most brilliantly diabolitical leader of our time surrounding himself with total nincompoops?”
-If Luthor's evil genius has always been recognized, his choice of henchmen has generally been suspect—although the first, Carl (Rusty Westcoatt), was at least efficient.
-Westcoatt also played a henchman in the “Batman and Robin” serial in 1949.
+Although Luthor's first henchman, Carl (Rusty Westcoatt), was at least efficient.

 1987 Henchman: Unfortunately, by 1987 Beatty's Otis is gone, replaced by Lex's nephew, Lenny (Jon Cryer, hot off playing Ducky in “Pretty in Pink”).
 Everyone looks horrified here.
 They should.